new-vera-field/react-spectrum/README.md

 ### Linting

 The code is linted with [eslint](https://eslint.org/).
-The linter runs whenever you run the tests, but you can also run it with `make lint`.
+The linter runs whenever you run the tests,